microsoft/msticpy/docs/source/getting_started/msticpyconfig.rst

 and replace it with the one output by ``config2kv``.

 .. tip:: you can run ``config2ky`` with the ``--show`` parameter to perform a rehearsal.
-This will show you the KeyVault secrets that will be created and show the text of the msticpyconfig.yaml file that would have been created.
+This will show you the Key Vault secrets that will be created and show the text of the msticpyconfig.yaml file that would have been created.